Aquaculture and Animal Health

 As the human population rapidly approaches 9 billion, finding the means to supply sufficient animal protein in a sustainable and economic way to feed this burgeoning population is one of the most important challenges humanity will face in the immediate future.
 With the majority of the population growth occurring in the tropics - from southeast Asia, Latin America, to Africa - farming of aquatic species is the most efficient and healthy way to produce animal protein.

-This theme is led by Dr Leo Nankervis. (leo.nankervis@jcu.edu.au)
+This theme is led by A/Prof Leo Nankervis. (leo.nankervis@jcu.edu.au)

-Researchers from the CSTFA have experience and expertise in all biological and industry aspects of tropical aquaculture, including hatchery and nursery techniques, aquatic animal health, nutrition and feed development, bioremediation, sustainable livelihoods, seafood quality and human health, reproductive control and domestication, and the application of advanced selective breeding techniques.
-Recent examples of leading and industry-impactful research includes:
+Researchers from the CSTFA have experience and expertise in the major biological and industry aspects of farming tropical aquaculture species, including domestication of new species, hatchery and nursery techniques, aquatic animal health, diagnostics and biosecurity, nutrition and feed development, bioremediation, sustainable livelihoods, seafood quality and safety, reproductive control, and the application of advanced selective breeding techniques.
+Having researched alongside industry with many of the relevant aquaculture species farmed in tropical regions of the world, CSTFA researchers are one of the best groups globally to partner and train in R&D related to tropical aquaculture.

-• identification and prevalence of commercially important pathogens
+- identification and prevalence of commercially important aquatic pathogens

-• influence of microbial communities for health and productivity of marine shrimp.
+- influence of microbial communities for health and productivity of aquaculture species.

 E dean.jerry@jcu.edu.au P +61 7 4781 5586